-Medvedev reaches fourth round
+Medvedev & Tsitsipas reach fourth round

 The 2021 finalist claimed a comfortable 6-4 6-4 6-2 win against the world number 57 inside Margaret Court Arena.

-The US Open champion plays Australian wildcard Christopher O'Connell or American Maxime Cressy in the last 16.
+The US Open champion will play American Maxime Cressy in the last 16 after he beat Australian Christopher O'Connell.

-Neither O'Connell, 27, or Cressy, 24, have previously reached the fourth round of a Grand Slam.
+Greek fourth seed Stefanos Tsitsipas also progressed with victory in four sets against Benoit Paire.

 - Follow live text and radio coverage of day six at the Australian Open